-You can’t replace the complex biochemical cycles of nature based on extremely rich and dynamic (continuously evolving) biodiversity by intrinsically mechanistic and reductionist human technologies.
+You can’t replace the complex biochemical cycles of nature that are based on extremely rich and dynamic (continuously evolving) biodiversity, by intrinsically mechanistic and reductionist human technologies.
 In other words, you can’t compensate for the gaps of an ecosystem with human-made things like tools, machines, computers or chemicals on a sustainable basis.
 You can’t replace evolving live by non-evolving dead matter however smart or intelligent it is.

 We can now formulate the long-term strategy of ecosystem mutilation business (destructive corporations and their investors):

 Destroy (mutilate) self-sufficient, healthy and sustainable ecosystems in order to create new needs and necessities (hence new profit and monopolization opportunities) so that even clean water or air should become a necessity that must be paid for.

 Monoculture creates gaps and deficiencies in the ecosystem by destroying the solidarity and balance between different species.
 Transforming a sustainable polyculture (rich biodiversity) into an unsustainable monoculture (poor biodiversity) is one of the most common methods of ecosystem mutilation.
 Planned or not, deliberately or not… In most cases, this adverse transformation is promoted as technological progress, efficiency improvement or modernization.